racheltroy224/grind75/README.md

 (easy) Flood Fill: need to go back and optimize memory

 (easy) First Bad Version: need to go back and optimize memory

+(easy) Ransom Note: need to go back and optimize runtime AND memory